rust-lang/team/docs/toml-schema.md

 id = "cohost"
 # Text to appear on the website beneath the team member's name and GitHub handle.
 description = "Co-host"
-# Subset of the team's members holding this role.
-A member may hold arbitrarily
-# many roles.
-Each team member's roles will appear comma-separated in the same
-# order as roles are listed in the website.roles array.
-members = ["Crab01", "Crab03"]

 # Define the mailing lists used by the team
 # It's optional, and there can be more than one